Ash-delrone/ecom-databricks/README.md

 # ecom-databricks
-# Ecom Lakehouse — Production-Grade Data Pipeline on Databricks
+# Ecommerce Lakehouse — Production-Grade Data Pipeline on Databricks

 An end-to-end data lakehouse built on Databricks using the medallion architecture, Delta Live Tables, SCD Type 1, and automated CI/CD